intel-analytics/BigDL-2.x/apps/pytorch/README.md

 # Distributed Face Generation on Spark

-This example demonstrates how to run distributed inference using a pre-trained Pytorch Model from Pytorch Hub.
+This example is migrated from [PROGRESSIVE GROWING OF GANS](https://pytorch.org/hub/facebookresearch_pytorch-gan-zoo_pgan/), and demonstrates how to run distributed inference using a pre-trained Pytorch Model.

 ## Environment
 * Python 3.6